 The Canadian housing market has seen record prices over the last two years.
 With record-low inventories and increasing demand, prices soared from coast-to-coast.
 It is the perfect recipe to create a seller’s market, meaning that competition for homes is fierce.
 RE/MAX brokers reported multiple-offer scenarios in key Canadian housing markets such as Toronto, Ottawa and Vancouver, among others.
 This leads many to question what prompts multiple offers and how to win a bidding war.

-In a seller’s market, there are more buyers than there are homes available for sale.
-The combination of limited inventory and high demand often puts upward pressure on prices.
+In a seller’s market, there are more buyers than homes available for sale.
+The combination of limited inventory and high demand often puts upward pressure on prices, creating the ideal conditions for a bidding war.
 Homes typically sell quickly in a seller’s market, and multiple offers on a listing are more likely, giving the seller the upper hand.

-When market conditions favour home sellers, it means demand is usually up and inventory is down.
+When market conditions favour sellers, demand is usually up, and inventory is down, which has been the case throughout the pandemic.
 With few listings on the market, the seller and listing agent may choose to set an offer deadline by which interested buyers must submit their offers.
-The seller then reviews the offers and either accepts one, or can return to the buyers with the option to resubmit a better offer, if they so choose.
-However, buyers may not get a second chance to make an offer.
+In a bidding war, there are multiple offers and pressure for potential buyers to compete with one another to raise their bids, pushing the sale price well above asking.

 The importance of a real estate agent in a seller’s market